 Rouxmor (or Roux Humor)

-As they do with almost every aspect of their lives, Cajuns have many jokes about cooking--there are two that go along with nearly every discussion of roux.
+Cajuns have many jokes about cooking and there are two that go along with nearly every discussion of roux.
 The question is posed: "How long does it take to make a roux?"
-And the answer if one of two:
+And the answer is typically one of these two:

-1. The amount of time it takes to drink a six-pack of beer, or
+The amount of time it takes to drink a six-pack of beer.